TedyIsBack/TedyIsBack/README.md

 - 🌱 I am actively expanding my knowledge and skills in ASP.NET, Spring Boot, HTML, and CSS.

-- 👀I'm diving into web development and software testing using JUnit
+- 👀I'm diving into web development and software testing

 - 📫 How to reach me **t.petkova2905@gmail.com**